Bobthe3/rupinkumar1/README.md

 - 👋 Hi, I’m Rupin Kumar
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, just beacuse im taking AP Comp Sci
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and thats it
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me rupinsanjose@gmail.com
+- 📫 How to reach me rupinsanjose@gmail.com, i do not live in San Jose tho

 <!---
 rupinkumar1/rupinkumar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.